 The programs under Other PEI Programs encompass the core program categories of Outreach for Increasing Recognition of Early Signs of Mental Illness, Access and Linkage to Treatment, and Stigma and Discrimination Reduction, as well as Suicide Prevention (optional) and Improving Timely Access to Services for Underserved Populations (optional) programs.
 All programs in this section focus primarily on training potential first responders-including educators, students, law enforcement personnel, first responders, people with lived experience, and other community members-about ways to recognize and respond effectively to early signs of mental illness.
-Programs also seek to combat negative perceptions about misinformation and/or stigma associated with having a mental illness.
+Programs also seek to combat negative perceptions about misinformation and/or stigma associated with having a mental illness or seeking help for mental illness.